york-deng/adapterj/README.md

 AdapterJ is a real WYSIWYG (what you see is what you get), java-based, high-performance Web Layer framework.
 Its design goals are:

 * Separate HTML and Java completely.
-* Do NOT introduce any syntax, tags or attributes other than standard HTML and standard Java.
+* Do NOT introduce any special syntax, tags, tag attributes other than standard HTML and standard Java.
 * High performance.

 <div align="center">